-The Holman Bible Dictionary says no Biblical record exists of a church formed in the city.
-That said, the 1913 Catholic Encyclopedia states that a Christian community, albeit small, was formed soon after Paul visited and preached in the city (article entitled "Christian Athens").
+The Holman Bible Dictionary says no Biblical record exists of a church formed in Athens.
+That said, the 1913 Catholic Encyclopedia states that a Christian community, albeit small, was formed in this city of Greece soon after Paul visited and preached in it (article entitled "Christian Athens").
 Acts tells us that that a man named Dionysius (a prominent citizen and member of the Athenian Supreme Court), a woman named Damaris, and others became believers (Acts 17:34).

 Berea, located in the Roman province of Macedonia in Greece, means a "place of many waters."

-Cenchrea, a port city on the isthmus that connects the Peloponnesus to the Greek mainland, was located about nine miles (14.5 kilometers) east of Corinth.
+Cenchrea, a port city on the isthmus that connects the Peloponnesus to the mainland of Greece, was located about nine miles (14.5 kilometers) east of Corinth.
 Its access to the Mediterranean allowed Corinthian trade to travel by water to Asia and other eastern sections of the Roman Empire.

 Paul's well-known epistle to the Romans was written in Macedonia and taken to Rome by Phoebe, a deaconess in a home church that met in Cenchrea.
 Paul not only commends her character and charity in serving God's people but also instructs brethren in Rome to give her whatever she needs when she arrives (Romans 16:1 - 2).